 The easiest shortcut to Hilton elite status is via credit card.
 The Hilton Honors Surpass card from American Express offers complimentary Gold elite status.
 Alternatively, the Hilton Honors Aspire card from American Express offers complimentary Diamond status.
-The ability to essentially buy meaningful elite status by maintaining a credit card account is unique to Hilton (though we have since seen Marriott add the ability to get automatic Platinum status with their ultra-premium credit card).
+The ability to essentially buy meaningful elite status by maintaining a credit card account was long unique to Hilton (though we have since seen Marriott add the ability to get automatic Platinum status with their ultra-premium credit card).

 Note that those who spend $40,000 in a calendar year on the Surpass card earn Diamond status.